 (2e) For the purposes of subsections (2c) and (2d) land is unavailable for exploration if that land is, or was when the application for the exploration licence was made, the subject of a current mining tenement (other than a miscellaneous licence).

+(2ea) Where the application for the exploration licence is a reversion licence application, the reference in subsection (2e) to a current mining tenement does not include a continuing licence as defined in section 120AA(1).

 (2f) Where the land in respect of which an exploration licence is granted comprises or includes part of a block —

 (a) the licence is deemed to be granted in respect of that block for the purposes of subsections (2), (2a) and (2b);